James Burton (millowner): Marriage and children

+Oliver, Frederick, Frederick's son (John Frederick Burton) and John Frederick Burton's son (Capt.
+John Oliver Burton) served as High Sheriffs of Denbigh.

+James Burton Jr's son, James Hartley Burton, served as mayor of Beaumaris eighteen times and James Hartley Burton's daughter, Mary Conway Burton, served as mayor four times and as High Sheriff of Anglesey, the first woman to do so.

+Death and burial

+He died on 12 February 1868 and is buried in St George's churchyard.

-After his death, his sons, Oliver and Fred continued the business.
+After his death, his sons, John, Oliver and Frederick continued the business.
 A fire at the mills caused £15,000 damage in November 1883.
 In 1891 Burton's mills had 157,196 spindles and 570 looms.
 The mills were stripped of machinery and demolished in 1926.